What the heck is going on, you ask? Say hello to Tersus.

 Again?

-The Email Standards Project launched an impressive campaign via Twitter yesterday called “Fix Outlook”.
+The Email Standards Project launched an impressive campaign via Twitter yesterday called “Fix Outlook“.
 As of this morning, over 21,000 people have chimed in and offered up their support.
 But Microsoft still doesn’t care.
 I say ‘still’ because their decision to switch to using Word as the rendering engine for Outlook was isn’t new.
-(It was … Read the rest of this item
+(It … Read the rest of this item

 This item was posted by Chris Harrison.